RBikes/Custom/roetz_custom/README.rst

 * Change the computation of the commitment date to reflect the biggest lead time of all sold products instead of the smallest lead time
 * Show sale order dates in the top right corner of the sale order form grid
-* Load Google maps javascript interface code from custom module
+* Load Google maps javascript interface code from custom module ?
+Disable sending of order and adding customer as a follower on web orders
+* Fail gracefully when _account_entry_move is called on quants without a move